 6.1 CU-LEVEL BENCHMARKS AND ASSESSMENTS

-LRPs described in this working paper rely on CU-level benchmarks and assessments, for which data vary in quality and quantity.
+LRPs described in this working paper rely on CU-level benchmarks and assessments, for which data vary in quality, quantity and completeness.
 Our case studies demonstrate the application of proportion-based and aggregate-abundance based LRPs to SMUs containing CUs with a range of data availability including those with stock-recruitment benchmarks, habitat-based benchmarks, and percentile-based benchmarks.
 In addition, we demonstrate assessments for SMUs containing CUs without abundance-based benchmarks where statuses rely on short and long-term trends over time, as demonstrated in application of multidimensional assessments within the Pacific Salmon Status Scanner to Inside Southcoast Chum - Non Fraser.

 At the CU-level, we found that using a single metric, spawner abundances relative to a WSP lower benchmark (Sgen or percentiles) resulted in similar status assessments to using the Pacific Salmon Status Scanner.
 These similarities occur because when lower benchmark estimates are available, the Salmon Scanner tool will usually default to assessing status against them, as was demonstrated for all three case studies.
 Exceptions occur when the lower benchmark estimates are below the absolute population thresholds (e.g., below 1500 spawners) and available spawner time-series are absolute numbers, as occurred for the Interior Fraser Coho study case for one CU in three years.
 In these cases, the Salmon Scanner triggered red status due to low abundances below the absolute conservation threshold even though the stock-recruitment based lower benchmark was not breached.